mirage/mirage-www/tmpl/wiki/hello-world.md

 We get some additional output from the initialization of the unikernel and its successful boot, then we see our expected output, and solo5's report of the application's successful completion.

+Instead of the output above, you may get an error message if `ukvm-bin` isn't able to access `/dev/kvm`.
+If KVM isn't available on your machine, you may be interested in building and running unikernels via [the `virtio` target](https://github.com/solo5/solo5#running-solo5-unikernels-directly).

 #### Configuration Keys

 It's very common to pass additional runtime information to a program via command-line options or arguments.
 But a unikernel doesn't have access to a command line, so how can we pass it runtime information?